-Based on data from the Case-Tracking System in five commercial courts (Central Jakarta, Medan, Semarang, Surabaya and Makassar) in 2021, there were 136 bankruptcy petitions and 732 Suspension of Payments ("PKPU") petition fillings.
-In 2020, there were 114 bankruptcy petitions and 637 PKPU cases in total.
-At the time of writing (November 2022), there were so far 86 bankruptcy petitions and 451 PKPU petition fillings in 2022.
-If the number of cases in 2021 and 2022 are examined over the same period (January to October), the number of bankruptcy petitions decreased from 114 to 86 cases, while the number of PKPU petitions decreased from 625 to 451.
+Based on data from the case-tracking system in five commercial courts (Central Jakarta, Medan, Semarang, Surabaya and Makassar) in 2022, there were 79 bankruptcy petitions and 404 suspension of payments (PKPU) petition fillings.
+In 2021, there were 136 bankruptcy petitions and 732 PKPU cases in total.
+At the time of writing (early October 2023), so far there have been 64 bankruptcy petitions and 526 PKPU petition fillings in 2023.
+If the number of cases in 2022 and 2023 are examined over the same period (January to October), the number of bankruptcy petitions decreased from 79 to 64 cases, while the number of PKPU petitions significantly increased from 404 to 526 cases.

-The Indonesian aviation industry was heavily impacted in 2022, with two Indonesian airlines undergoing PKPU to restructure their debts.
+The Indonesian aviation industry was heavily impacted by the COVID-19 pandemic in 2022, with two Indonesian airlines undergoing PKPU to restructure their debts.
 One of them is Garuda Indonesia, the country's national flag carrier, which has successfully completed the largest-ever aviation-sector restructuring (PKPU) in Indonesia, with government support.

-At the time of writing, the Indonesian rupiah (IDR) had depreciated by almost 10% compared with early 2022.
-USD interest rates have increased several times, forcing the Indonesian central bank to follow suit.
+At the time of writing, the Indonesian rupiah (IDR) has depreciated by less than almost 2% compared with October 2022.
+US dollar interest rates have increased several times, forcing the Indonesian central bank to follow suit; although Bank Indonesia has decided to hold the increase of interest rates at 5.75%.

-If the IDR further depreciates and interest rates continue to rise, it is possible that the number of insolvency and restructuring cases in various sectors in Indonesia may increase in 2023.
+If the IDR further depreciates and interest rates continue to rise, it is possible that the number of insolvency and restructuring cases in various sectors in Indonesia may increase in 2024.